ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 CUDA/HIP Streams
 ^^^^^^^^^^^^^^^^
 Modern GPUs can overlap independent operations.
-They can do transfers between CPU and GPU and execute kernels in the same time.
+They can do transfers between CPU and GPU and execute kernels in the same time, or they can execute kernels concurrently.
 CUDA/HIP streams are independent execution units, a sequence of operations that execute in issue-order on the GPU.
 The operations issue in different streams can be executed concurrently.

 Consider the previous case of vector addition, which involves copying data from CPU to GPU, computations and then copying back the result to GPU.
 In this way nothing can be overlap.

 We can improve the performance by dividin the problem in smaller independent parts.
 Let's consider 5 streams and consider the case where copy in one direction and computation take the same amount of time.